 Get: Papaya salad (hold the dried shrimp!), eggplant with Basil, massaman curry.
 Seasonal desserts: custard pumpkin (winter), mango with coconut sticky rice (summer).

-Note, this is only self-service, so know what you want – no finger twiddling at the cashier.
+Note, this is only self-service, no frills spot so know what you want – no finger twiddling at the cashier.
 They’ve got work to do and no time for your thumb up your butt.

 Make sure you properly clean up after yourself or you will beckon the stare of death from the (presumed) owner, who watches idly by.

 Get: Vegetable sauteed noodles or vegetable noodle soup.
 Optional: Vegetable cold plate to nibble while you wait.